khchen/wNim/readme.md

 There are some simple rules:

-    1. For every classes in wNim, there is a corresponding module.
+    1. For every class in wNim, there is a corresponding module.
        For example: wFrame, wIcon, wMenu, etc.
-    2. wApp module must be imported in every wNim program.
+    2. The wApp module must be imported into every wNim program.
-    3. Symbols in wColors and wKeyCodes modules are imported automatically with wApp module.
+    3. Symbols in wColors and wKeyCodes modules are imported automatically with the wApp module.
-    4. All event classes in wNim share the same constructor: Event(), so all subclasses module of wEvent will be imported with wEvent module automatically.
+    4. All event classes in wNim share the same constructor: Event(), so all subclass modules of wEvent will be automatically imported with the wEvent module.
-    5. wMacros, wUtils, and wTypes modules are three special module in wNim.
+    5. wMacros, wUtils, and wTypes modules are three special modules in wNim.
-       See their document for more information.
+       See their documentation for more information.

 ## Compile
-To compile the examples, try following command:
+To compile the examples, try the following command:

     nim c -d:release -d:strip --opt:size --app:gui demo.nim